segmentio/segment-docs/src/styleguide.md

 {% include components/alert.html type="success" content="This is my sample note." %}
 {% include components/alert.html type="warning" content="This is my sample note." %}
 {% include components/alert.html type="error" content="This is my sample note." %}

+---

+## Panel

+{% include components/panel.html title="Get started with Segment" content="Segment is the easiest way to integrate your websites & mobile apps data to 250+ analytics and growth tools." %}